 There are certain myths about the surgical procedure which do not have any scientific base and support.
 These myths include:

-No, not all the surgeries can be performed utilizing the MAS technique.
+- All the surgery can be performed utilizing the minimally invasive method. – No, not all surgeries can be performed utilizing the MAS technique.
 However, thanks to modern technology the expanse of MAS is rising and more and more procedures can be now done utilizing the minimally invasive surgery techniques.

 Minimal access surgery is a revolutionary technique of medical science that has offered great solutions and comfort to the patients as well as the doctors.